Sidhus234/Financial-Derivates-A-quantitative-finance-view/Section 2: Fundamentals/08 Bonds & Discounted Cash Flow Analysis.md

 </p>

 - The bond price we have calculated in this lecture is what is known as the __dirty price__.
 On the secondary bond market, it is not the price that bonds trade at.
 It does not take into account the accrued interest from the earliest coupon payment.

+- NOTE: While it is customary to refer to the interest payments made to the bondholder themselves as coupons, the coupan rate is the annualized interest rate that the bond pays.
+In other words the coupon rate refers to the total amount of interest paid by the bond in 1 year, regardless of how many payments in a year that interest is split up into.